Health effects of electronic cigarettes: Cardiovascular

 A 2016 review concluded that vaping generates sympathomimetic effects.
 A 2016 review concluded that there could be a risk for conditions such as tachycardia-induced cardiomyopathy.
 A 20154 clinician's review reported that short-term effects included increases in blood pressure and heart rate.
 A 2017 review concluded that these increases among smokers who vaped was lower than with smoking.
 A 2016 study reported vaping increased aortic stiffness in people with no cardiovascular risk factors, and that the increase was lower than smoking.
 A 2017 review concluded that habitual vaping was associated with oxidative stress and a shift towards cardiac sympathetic activity, which are both associated with a risk of developing cardiovascular disease.
 A 2017 review highlighted an association between 2.5 μm particulate exposure and cardiovascular disease.

 A 2018 review noted that nicotine is not the only biologically active component in e-cigarette aerosol.
 Vapor particles are of broadly similar size to those in traditional cigarettes.
 These particles can be biologically active, trigger inflammatory processes, and are directly implicated in causing cardiovascular disease and acute cardiovascular events.
 Their dose-response effect is nonlinear, with substantial increases in cardiovascular risk with even low exposure levels.
 Vapor induces platelet activation, aggregation, and adhesion, which are associated with increased cardiovascular risk.
 These changes produce rapid deterioration of vascular function.
 E-cigarette and traditional cigarette smoking in individuals with no known cardiovascular disease exhibit similar inhibition of artery dilation in response to the need for more blood flow.
 This change reflects damage to vascular endothelium and increases the risk of long-term heart disease and an acute event such as a myocardial infarction (heart attack).
 Vaping is accompanied by a shift in balance of the autonomic (reflex) nervous system toward sympathetic predominance, which is also associated with increased cardiac risk.
 Daily vaping is correlated with an increased risk of myocardial infarction in health surveys.

-Other

-A 2015 doctor guide mentioned major adverse events that included hospitalizations for pneumonia, congestive heart failure, seizure, rapid heart rate, and burns.
-However, no causal relationship to vaping was proven.